QQUASKtp/UAS_SfM/README.rst

 Structure from Motion workflows
 ============

-A series of shell and python scripts for Structure from motion processing using the MicMac library.
+A series of shell and python scripts for Structure from motion.
+Documentation accompanying this is available.

+**Before you use - there are merits/pitfalls to the open source and proprietary SfM applications, the material does not make claim to one being superior to the other.**

+- For a GUI-based, proprietary solutions, see the QQ Ktp documentation on Agisoft Metashape.

+- For a GUI-based, open source alternatives see the same docs for OpenDroneMap.

 **The scripts**

 1. Clone/download/unzip this repo to wherever you wish

-2. Add the script folders to your path e.g your .bashrc or .bash_profile
+2. Add the script folders to your path e.g your .bashrc or .bash_profile.

 .. code-block:: bash